 Manufacturers designed these balls so that the golfer can enhance the spin of the ball in the air.
 Whenever you hit a ball, you launch into the air with a certain amount of backspin, and when you use a high spinning ball, the spin increases, and you create a longer carry.
 So they particularly suited these balls for players that hit the ball right to left with a draw.

 You then have low spin golf balls.

 These balls fly straighter through the air as they lower the side spin of your shots.
 This lack of spin causes an increased roll when the ball lands; however, they will not travel as far in the air.
+Check this article on how to improve your swing.
 Therefore, if you are a player who finds it difficult to get distance on the ground or slice the ball when you play, this is the ideal option for you.